-The consequences of the events for irradiation capsules and holders described in Section 4.7.1 were usually limited due to the small quantities of material involved.
-It is noted that an activated aluminium capsule can be a greater source of radiation field than the sample material itself, especially immediately after removal from the reactor core.
-In a number of cases, the events led to unnecessary (although not excessive) doses to the operating personnel or to contamination of personnel and/or work areas.
-However, the consequences of such events could be more severe if chemically reactive or hazardous materials are irradiated.
-For the beam collimator event, significant radiation exposure was possible due to the unexpected high radiation field outside of the reactor building.
+The consequences of the events described above were usually limited due to the small quantities of material involved.
+It is to be noted that activated aluminium capsule can be a greater source of radiation field than the sample material itself, especially immediately after removing it from the reactor core.
+In a number of cases the events led to unnecessary doses (even though not excessive) to the operating personnel or to contamination of personnel and work-areas.
+However, the consequences of such events could be more severe if chemically reactive or poisonous materials are irradiated.

 The discussed events show that due care has to be taken when materials are to be irradiated in the reactors.
-The following lessons can be learned from the events reported to the IRSRR in this category:
+Following lessons can be learned from the events reported to the IRSRR under this category:

-- In case of introducing new irradiation programmes, a safety assessment in accordance with the safety significance of the programme is essential [17]. - Irradiation devices have to be designed to minimize the risk of damaging the irradiation capsules due to overheating or mechanical damage, and accidental release of capsule from the device. - Irradiation devices have to be regularly inspected and maintained, with the same attention as the reactor components themselves. - Handling of irradiation samples has to be performed in accordance with approved procedures.
-Attention has to be paid to unforeseen recovery actions by operators which can sometimes make the situation worse. - Modifications to experiments and experimental devices need to adhere to a management system process which ensures radiation characteristics are well-known and controlled following modification, and include proper authorization and oversight of experiments, experimental devices, and utilization [18].
+- In case of introducing new irradiation programmes, a safety assessment in accordance with the safety significance of the programme is essential [18]; - Irradiation devices have to be designed to minimize the risk of damaging the irradiation capsules due to overheating or mechanical damage, and accidental release of capsule from the device; - Irradiation devices must be regularly inspected and maintained, with the same attention as the reactor components themselves; - Handling of irradiation samples have to be performed in accordance with approved procedures.
+Attention has to be paid to unforeseen recovery actions by operators which can sometimes make the situation worse.